SCoRS

 The Schizophrenia Cognition Rating Scale (SCoRS) is a 20 item interview-based clinical assessment that evaluates cognitive deficits and the degree to which these deficits impair patients’ day-to-day functioning.
-It was originally developed in 2001 at the Duke University Medical Center by Dr. Richard Keefe and is licensed through VeraSci.
+It was originally developed in 2001 at the Duke University Medical Center by Dr. Richard Keefe and is licensed through WCG Clinical.
 The SCoRS is used in clinical trials, academic research, and in clinical settings.